-The API concept holds great promise.
-Successful implementation will require electronic health record (EHR) vendors to prioritize integration with APIs and other systems used by ordering providers, payors and laboratory benefit managers (LBMs), which often facilitate prior authorization processes for and regulate access to laboratory testing services.
-Some LBMs have their own electronic portals, which users report do not always work as they should, and many LBMs necessitate labor-intensive appeals for prior authorization on behalf of the payors.
+The rule calls for impacted payors to implement and maintain a Prior Authorization Application Programming Interface (API), an electronic system with multiple components that patients, providers, and payors can utilize to monitor the progress of prior authorization requests.
+The API concept holds great promise, but successful implementation will require electronic health record (EHR) vendors to prioritize integration with APIs and other systems used by ordering providers, payors and laboratory benefit managers (LBMs), which often facilitate prior authorization processes for and regulate access to laboratory testing services.

-Importantly, the rule application is limited to Medicare Advantage plans, state Medicaid fee-for-service (FFS) programs, Medicaid managed care plans, state Children's Health Insurance Program (CHIP) FFS programs, CHIP managed care entities, and qualified health plan issuers on a federally facilitated exchange.
-While the rule takes steps in the right direction, further safeguards and proper implementation are needed to ensure clinical laboratory testing is neither delayed, nor payment denied, for covered services by prior authorization processes.
+The rule application is limited to Medicare Advantage plans, state Medicaid fee-for-service (FFS) programs, Medicaid managed care plans, state Children's Health Insurance Program (CHIP) FFS programs, CHIP managed care entities, and qualified health plan issuers on a federally facilitated exchange.
+Further safeguards and proper implementation are needed to ensure clinical laboratory testing is neither delayed, nor payment denied, for covered services by prior authorization processes.